 Minnie Outlaw (left), who with Johnny Outlaw (not pictured) are owners of Taco Bell in Lugoff, hands off a plaque detailing the restaurant's top rankings in South Carolina and the nation to Mike Uggiano, general manager.
 The restaurant was awarded the No. 6 slot in the nation based on how customers ranked it for cleanliness, hospitality, accuracy of their order, maintenance of the restaurant, product quality and speed of service and whether they would recommend the restaurant to a friend.
 The restaurant was rated on the customer survey criteria CHAMPS utilized by Yum ...

-Join the pack April 30 for Grace Episcopal Church's 75th annual Spring Dog Show, to be held in Rectory Square in Camden.
+Come out for a doggone good time at Grace Episcopal Church's 75th annual Spring Dog Show, to be held Saturday in Rectory Square in Camden.

 Giving a sneak peek at a limited-number special edition binding of "A History of Kershaw County, South Carolina," to be unveiled Sunday at the Kershaw County Historical Society (KCHS) meeting, are KCHS President Steve Reynolds (left) and Publications Chairman Harvey Teal.
 Only 100 copies will be available of the leather-bound, navy-blue edition bearing a classic King Haiglar image and lettering in gold, designed to complement vintage "Historic Camden" volumes.
 Each copy is numbered and signed by authors Joan A. Inabinet and L. Glen Inabinet, whose history appeared in regular binding in January.
 The KCHS will meet at 3 p.m ...

 Get a head start on summer with registration for swim lessons at the Kershaw County Aquatic Center.

 Bethune celebrates its poultry heritage this weekend with the 33rd annual Bethune Chicken Strut.